Explore holidays in Zakynthos

 This long, narrow stretch of sandy beach close to the low-key resort of Alykes is fully serviced, with tavernas, cafés and many watersports centres.

 Accessible only by boat from Porto Vromi or St Nicholas Port.
+The view point is easily reachable by car.

 Things to do